Rust-GPU/Rust-CUDA/crates/optix/src/introduction.md

 time-dependency, but should be merged with instance transformations (if desired as the child of an instance) or any other static transformation (i.e., there should be at most one static transformation following a motion transformation).
-For ezample, Figure 2.2 combines both types:
+For example, Figure 2.2 combines both types:

 ![Figure 2.2 - Traversables graph][traversables_graph]

 OptiX uses handles as references to traversable objects.
 These traversable handles are 64-bit opaque values that are generated from device memory pointers for the graph nodes.
 The handles identify the connectivity of these objects.
-All calls to `optizTrace` begin at a traversable handle.
+All calls to `optixTrace` begin at a traversable handle.

 ## Ray tracing with NVIDIA OptiX 7